 Send the invitations

-If you’re willing to go fancy, choose the design, print them out and send them by mail.
+If you’re willing to go fancy, choose a party invitation design template, customize it with your details, print them out and send them by mail.
 But, you may totally send e-mail reminders and save some money on that.
 Besides, it’s much easier and you’ll know for sure that everyone’s received his invitation.

 Photography and videography